mathiasertl/django-xmpp-http-upload/README.md

 that an XMPP server gets the relevant upload/download URLs from this app and the app handles all HTTP parts.

+**Warning:** This app is in its early stages of development.
+Certainly not ready for any use.

 ### Development

 If you want to use this app to develop e.g. a plugin for an XMPP server, you can simply do the